Water Meter Replacement Program

 Further information on levels of water restriction can be found in this Level One (1) Water Restrictions Document summarising information from Council’s Drought Management Plan.
 The full plan can be viewed here: Drought Management Plan (last reviewed June 2020)

 Glen Innes Water Supply

 Glen Innes sources water from the Beardy Waters, located to the east of the town.
 Water passes through an off stream storage facility where settling and aeration occur.
-This water is pumped using solar power to the Martin’s Lookout water treatment facility where it is treated to meet the Australian Drinking Water standards in a conventional type treatment plant, constructed in 1982.
+This water is pumped using solar power to Martin’s Lookout water treatment facility where it is treated to meet the Australian Drinking Water standards in a conventional type treatment plant, constructed in 1982.
 The process involves flocculation with alum, clarification, filtration, pH adjustment and chlorine disinfection, and is delivered via approximately 90 km of water mains.
 Fluoridation is planned to be reintroduced in consultation with NSW Health.

 The mains network was originally constructed in 1930 and many of the original mains remain in use.
-These aged mains can cause discoloration of the water at times due to the release of iron scale, particularly if there is a local disturbance due to maintenance operations or fire fighting flow rates.
+These aged mains can cause discolouration of the water at times due to the release of iron scale, particularly if there is a local disturbance due to maintenance operations or fire fighting flow rates.
 This causes no health risk, but may cause staining of washing.
 Council has created a fact sheet for residents that answers commonly asked questions about how to manage discoloured water.
 Please contact Council if you experience this situation and the mains will be flushed in the local area to restore water quality.
 Council conducts a routine flushing program to minimise this problem.
-However, in times of water restrictions these operations may need to be performed less frequently, or not at all.
+However, in times of water restrictions, these operations may need to be performed less frequently, or not at all.